leangjia/blender_docs/manual/editors/outliner.rst

 - Holding :kbd:`Ctrl` isolates the object or collection, so they are the only ones with its value set.

 Visibility (eye icon)
    Toggles the visibility of the object or collection in the 3D Viewport.
-This is a file-local setting, and does not get imported when this datablock is linked into another blend file.
+   This is a file-local setting, and does not get imported when this data-block is linked into another blend-file.
 Objects hidden this way are still part of the :doc:`View Layer </scene_layout/view_layers/index>` and evaluated, so they still affect playback performance.
 Enable Collection (checkbox, collection only)
    Exclude the collection from the view layer.
 This option is shown in front of the collection icon, it is not part of the restrictions column.

 .. note::

    The following options are hidden by default and need to be enabled in the Outliner Filter before they can be used.

 Selectability (mouse cursor icon)
    This is useful for if you have placed something in the scene